 Once they are engaged and feel that you are listening, they will then spread the word.

 When customers feel they are being listened to and understood, they generally remain satisfied and loyal.
 One way of measuring that loyalty and satisfaction is net promoter score (NPS).
 NPS is a benchmark used by companies, globally, to gauge how willing a customer is to recommend a product or service.
 “True insight builds better business outcomes.” – Bill Morgan, Cognition Research

 With that being said, technology is moving fast to improve the ability to gather and read huge amounts of data.
 It’s so sophisticated that it knows everything about demographics – personal details of what we watch, what we eat, our buying habits, even how frequently we shop.
 This data is there now, ready to be used for target marketing with laser precision.
-Fashion brands that are focused on the short-term sales are missing the point.
+Fashion brands that are focused on short-term sales are missing the point.
 E-Commerce is a longer-term strategy.

 I talked with Paula Reed fashion editor now and brand consultant.

-“We now have direct access to customers, so if you don’t analyze that behaviour and if you don’t engage with your customer and if you don’t try to understand who they are as real people, then the brilliant advantage of digital is kind of pointless.
+“We now have direct access to customers, so if you don’t analyze that behavior and if you don’t engage with your customers and if you don’t try to understand who they are as real people, then the brilliant advantage of digital is kind of pointless.
 Pay attention to what your customers are telling you and keep your customer first, always.
 It’s now all about the customer.
 And I think if you know who that customer is and you have the vision to deliver something to them, then you are off to a strong start.”– Paula Reed, Fashion and Brand Consultant

 The winners in the game are of course the giants who have been gathering our data for years.
 Look at the likes of Amazon and Google.
 Whatever product they chose to create and launch would succeed because they hold so much data about us.
 They know us better than we know ourselves.